rust-lang/async-fundamentals-initiative/RFC/refined_impls.md

 ### Types in method signatures
 [not-usable]: #types-in-method-signatures

-We also allow method signatures to be more specific than the trait they implement.
+We also allow method signatures to differ from the trait they implement.

 ```rust
 trait Log {